lefrenk/Sprint-Challenge--Processes-and-Scheduling/Answers.md

 1. Not sure, to be honest.
-I joined in after this lesson.
+I joined in after the Processes lesson.
+My guess would be B.

 2. Taking a guess here: